Francesc Vicent Garcia: Rumors

 Vicent Garcia was subject to numerous rumors.
 One of them was that he visited Madrid in 1622 at the request of King Philip IV.
 Another baseless belief was that he had a friendship with Lope de Vega.
 Perhaps the most absurd was the story of his alleged poisoning by Zaragoza courtiers.
 His literary stature, however, was unquestionable.
 He is widely accepted as the first great Catalan writer.
 His works were seminal, creating a literary school that lasted well into the nineteenth century.

 Style

 Garcia's poetry resembled that of Spanish contemporary poets, especially in terms of the formality and theme.
 His use of language was particularly unique.
 He had a predilection for an elegant form of language, and his writings were always laced with irony and literary subjects.
 It was this characteristic in his work that drew comparisons with Quevedo.
 Some of Garcia best-known poems are A Lady in A beautiful Black Hair, Epitaph On the Grave Of a Heavy Drinker, and the sonnet Time.
 As the titles suggest, Garcia was a versatile poet, writing on diverse topics.
-He was also a playwright, and wrote a play, Comedy in Santa Barbara, to mark the occasion of the inauguration of the chapel of Santa Barbara Vallfogona in 1617.
+He was also a playwright.
+He wrote a play, Comedy in Santa Barbara, to mark the occasion of the inauguration of the chapel of Santa Barbara Vallfogona in 1617.